-Suppose your grandparent who recently died had always told you they were going to leave you their home.
-But when you received a copy of the will from the executor of the estate, you were taken aback to learn they left their home to your sibling.
-You suspect that your sibling had become close with your grandparent toward the end of their life to gain more control over your grandparent and persuade your grandparent to leave them their home.
+Suppose your grandparent, who recently died, had always told you they were going to leave you their home.
+But when you received a copy of the will from the executor of the estate, you were taken aback to learn that they left their home to your sibling.
+You suspect that your sibling had become close with your grandparent toward the end of their life to gain more control over them.
+They used this newfound control to persuade your grandparent to leave him or her their home.
 Can a will be contested under these circumstances?

-Or, suppose that the decedent remarried shortly before they died and changed their will to leave everything to their new spouse.
-In the prior version of the will, the decedent had left everything to their children, so the children believe the new spouse must have unduly influenced the decedent into making these sweeping changes.
+Or, suppose that the decedent remarried shortly before their death, changing their will to leave everything to their new spouse.
+Because the prior version of their will had instructed for everything to pass to their children, the children suspect that the surviving spouse must have unduly influenced the decedent into making these sweeping changes.
 Can a will be contested under these circumstances?

 These two scenarios present common fact patterns in will contests.
 In the former scenario, it may be that the sibling had unduly influenced the grandparent into leaving them their home, and in the latter scenario, it appears that the decedent may have been unduly influenced by their new spouse to execute a codicil (i.e., an amendment to their will) that left everything to them.
 But even if the facts of your case cause you to question the legitimacy of a decedent’s will, whether you actually have the ability to contest the will depend on a number of variables, which we will discuss later in this article.

 If you are wondering about whether a particular will can be contested, it is critical you get in touch with a will contest lawyer before it is too late.
-If a will contest is not brought in a timely fashion, it may not be able to be brought at all.
+If a will contest is not brought within the time limits for contesting a will, it may not be able to be brought at all.

 Rules for Contesting a Will

 Can a will be contested if there are only some provisions you wish to contest?
-Can you contest a will’s codicil without contesting the actual will?
-Can you fight a will in court if you do not have proof to back your claim that the decedent had been financially abused?
+Can you contest a will’s codicil without contesting the original will?
+Can you fight a will in court if you do not have proof to back your claim that the decedent had been exposed to elder financial abuse?
 Can a will be contested if you are not a beneficiary or heir?
 Can you fight a will without involving the courts?
 Can you dispute a will after distributions have already been made?

 These are all very important questions to be asking if you are considering challenging the validity of a will.
 Let’s start with the basics first.

 A will contest is a type of petition that is filed as part of a court proceeding in which the validity of a decedent’s will is brought under scrutiny.
-Perhaps the will doesn’t reflect what the decedent’s family knew to be their deceased loved one’s final wishes.
-Perhaps the will leaves a sizable gift to a caregiver — a situation in which undue influence is usually presumed by the court.
-Or perhaps the will was executed during a period in which it’s believed the decedent lacked mental competence.
+Perhaps the decedent’s will does not reflect what their family knew to be their final wishes.
+Perhaps the will leaves a sizable gift to the drafter of the will — a situation in which undue influence is usually presumed by the court.
+Or, perhaps the will was executed during a period in which it’s believed the decedent lacked mental competence.